-The Violent Crime Reduction Act 2006 gives the Headteacher, or his delegated representative, the right to search pupils for offensive weapons.
-The police must be informed of the seizure of knives, blades or offensive weapons or any other things where there are reasonable grounds for suspecting are evidence in relation to an offence, found in the course of a search of a pupil.
+The Violent Crime Reduction Act 2006 gives the Headteacher, or his/her delegated representative, the right to search pupils for offensive weapons.
+The police must be informed of the seizure of knives, blades or offensive weapons or any other things where there are reasonable grounds for suspecting are evidence in relation to an offence, found during a search of a pupil.
 This can include drugs, cigarettes and alcohol.